 Tip 3: Win the #0 position

 What’s even better than ranking a number 1 position?
 Exactly, the zero position!
 Although Google urges not to scrape content from other sites, Google itself is getting more and more content from other sites.
 Definitions, flights, sports scores, weather, flight tickets … They often appear above the search results, its content scraped and re-organized by Google.
 And these #0 positions hijack an increasing part of search traffic.
 A popular way to get the # 0 position is to be the best answer query: What is XYZ?
-There you create a page for conforming tip 1.
-Please note that your site must score all very well in Google to be chosen for the #0 position.
+There you create a page for like discussed in tip 1.
+Please note that your site must perform very well already in Google to make a chance on the #0 position.

 Tip 4: Enrich your results with Google snippets